 Another way to save some extra money on the way is to pack your own food.
 Instead of stopping at restaurants and buying food and drinks at gas stations, bring a small cooler of fruit, drinks, sandwiches, and snacks.

-The best part of all, is that it doesn't have to be much more expensive than moving yourself.
-By making cross country movers compete for your business, you can get amazing deals on your move!
+The best part of all is that it doesn't have to be much more expensive than moving yourself.
+By making movers compete for your business, you can find the cheapest cross country moving companies available for your move!

-Your best bet, as mentioned previously, is to submit a few details about your move to a trusted third-party website, which will in turn will send your information out to up to six qualified cross country moving companies.
+Your best bet is to submit a few details about your move to a trusted third-party website, which will, in turn, send your information out to up to six qualified cross-country moving companies.
 Each moving company will send you an instant pricing quote for your move.
-This makes it easy on you so you don't have to go asking for quotes, company to company.
+This makes it easy for you so you don't have to go asking for quotes, company to company.

 Better Business Bureau Tips for Avoiding Moving Scams